Minnesota State Mavericks: Baseball

 The men's baseball team has had considerable success in recent years, reaching the College World Series in 2010, 2012, 2013, and 2014.
 The baseball team has finished the 2011–2014 seasons with average winning percentages points at 0.750 or above.
 Top players who helped lead the Mavericks to a second-place at the Division II Baseball World Series in 2013 in included righthanded pitcher Jason Hoppe who set the NCAA single-season record with 55 1/3 consecutive scoreless innings streak and righthanded pitcher Harvey Martin who was named national pitcher of the year by Rawlings/ABCA, Daktronics and the NCBWA and was named First Team All-American by those three organizations.
 Martin went 9–1 and had a 2.06 earned run average as a senior.
 In 2013 they finished as runners-up to the University of Tampa.
 The team is currently coached by Matt Magers.

 Football

 The Minnesota State football team plays in NCAA Division II and is a member of the Northern Sun Intercollegiate Conference.
 Since 1962, they have played in Blakeslee Stadium, with a natural grass field and a capacity of 7,000.

-The current head coach is Todd Hoffner, who has led Minnesota State to NCAA playoff appearances (2008, 2009, 2014, 2015, 2017, 2018 & 2019) including an appearance at the NCAA National Championship game in 2014 and 2019.
+The current head coach is Todd Hoffner, who has led Minnesota State to numerous NCAA playoff appearances and two appearance in the NCAA National Championship game in 2014 and 2019.

 Minnesota State alumni who have gone on to the NFL include wide receiver Adam Thielen, offensive lineman Chris Reed, and tight end Bob Bruer.